Shetland Pony - Ponies & Breeds

-On the Shetland Islands, north and east of Scotland) an inhospitable environment governed the character and smaller stature of the Shetland Pony.
+On the Shetland Islands, north and east of Scotland, an inhospitable environment governed the character and smaller stature of the Shetland Pony.
 There are no trees and the land abounds with rock with thin and acid soil.
 There is only a little rough grass and stunted heather, but seaweed is mineral rich!
-Shetland ponies are naturally hardy and constitutionally strong, often living to 30 or more years of age and move with a quick, free action, straight behind and in front, with a lift in the knee and hock joints, which is no doubt a long product of living in rock strewn terrain.

 Use of the equine in the Shetland Islands themselves was limited and the Shetland Pony did every kind of work on the Islands.
 Virtually roadless, with no point very far from the sea, the islands could for most purposes be best served by boat.
 But not for all: in a treeless land, the binging of turf for fuel down to the coastal settlements from the moors was an essential chores; so was the carrying up of seaweed from shore to the small enclosed fields for manure, and also the carrying of burned seaweed (kelp), the product of the islands primitive chemical industry.
 All this work was done with pannier on a wooden pack saddle.

-In proportion to their size, they are one of the world's most powerful equines and can carry with equal ease the weight of heavy panniers or the weight of a man and with agility over rough country.
+In proportion to their size, the Shetland Pony is one of the world's most powerful equines and can carry with equal ease the weight of heavy panniers or the weight of a man and with agility over rough country.

 The head of the Shetland Pony is sensible and well shaped, with small, neat ears and a broad forehead.
 This pony is highly intelligent and capable of devotion.
 The neck is crested and strong and muscular in proportion to the size of the pony.
 The chest is broad between the forelegs, never narrow, and he shoulders are strong and well laid, not upright.
 The girth is one of great depth.